XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Note over XU316:

-alt Timeout without response (max 4 attempts, if no response after 4 attempts, directly enter USB->I2S mode)
+alt Timeout without response (max 4 attempts, enters USB->I2S mode if all fail)

 end